hashicorp/terraform-website/content/source/docs/extend/plugin-types.html.md

 # Terraform Plugin Types

-Terraform is logically split into two main parts: Terraform Core, and Terraform Plugins.
-Each plugin exposes an implementation for a specific service, such as AWS, or provisioner, such as bash.
+Terraform is logically split into two main parts: Terraform Core and Terraform Plugins.
+Each plugin exposes an implementation for a specific service, such as the AWS provider or bash provisioner.
 Terraform Plugins are written in Go and are executable binaries executed as a separate process and communicate with the main Terraform binary over an RPC interface.
 The network communication and RPC is handled automatically by higher-level Terraform libraries, so developers need